artemis-project/artemis-project.github.io/features.md

 ## Fall 2017
 ### October
 #### Core
+* Logo submissions for Enjade Enjade

 #### Pure
+* Logo submissions for Enjade Enjade

 ### November
 #### Core
+* Logo voted on and finalized

 #### Pure
+* Logo voted on and finalized

 ## Winter 2017
 ### December
 #### Core